 Test to see which formulas perform best.

-6. Get in touch with industry bloggers and send them the PDF of your freemium.
+6. Get in touch with industry bloggers and send them the PDF of your freemium, or access if it’s digital.
 Include a link to the RCLP and a short bulleted list of take-aways to make their job easier when reviewing the product.
-Collect their Twitter addresses too, so you can @ them (just once, don’t be that guy!)
+Collect their Twitter addresses too, so you can @ them (just once, don’t be that person!)

 7. Create a document that keeps track of everywhere you posted your press release, and all of the sites who wrote about your freemium.
 Create an ongoing press list from this so that you can focus your efforts more effectively the next time.